-- Veg Packers: Wednesdays mornings only, join a team of veg box packers who play a vital role in getting local food delivered around the borough.
+- Veg Packers: Tuesday afternoons and Wednesdays mornings, join a team of veg box packers who play a vital role in getting local food delivered around the borough.

 - Cooks: Wednesday and Friday mornings, help to prepare shared lunch of local, organic ingredients for all volunteers.